 Do you have to recertify contingent assets every year?

-For contingent asset agreements entered into or re-executed on or after 18 January 2018 you will need to use our new standard form agreements.
 These can be found under 'Related forms and guidance' on our current levy rules page.